gregology/gregology.github.io/_posts/2010-02-21-spending-the-day-fixing-up-my-website.md

 categories:
   - website
 ---
-I think I&#8217;ve set up my blog to link to facebook.
-After I post this we&#8217;ll see :)
+I think I've set up my blog to link to facebook.
+After I post this we'll see :)